 Fair Trader is a community co-operative, part of the international co-operative movement.
 It is made up of our members, our customers, our suppliers and our producers.

 A not-for-profit organization, we partner smaller and sustainable suppliers, particularly co-operatives.

 We spent just over £75,000 with some 90 small suppliers last year.
 All these were assessed by our members as having a positive impact in economic, social, or environmental terms.
 Our orders for many of these small suppliers continue to provide them with a dignified way of supporting themselves at a time when many face increased economic hardship.
 We are also working hard to help potential new suppliers access the UK market, helping with improving design, quality, and promotion.

-FEATURED SUPPLIER – YORK SCARVES
+FEATURED SUPPLIER – ARTHOUSE MEATH

 PREVIOUS SUPPLIERS’ STORIES